 The easiest way to solve this is to pay attention to the direction and softness of the light.
 If the light is too harsh, you could get bad shadows going across your subject, which is especially a problem for portrait photography.

-That’s why it’s best to be selective and remember, quality over quantity.
-Sure, you can take over 2000 photos over the course of eight hours at a wedding, but a lot of the times only about 500 turn out great and that’s ok.
-Promise your clients quality over quantity.
+That’s why it’s best to be selective and remember quality over quantity.
+Sure, you can take over 2000 photos over the course of eight hours at a wedding, but a lot of the time, only about 500 turn out great, and that’s ok.
+So promise your clients quality over quantity.